dwelsh1/pw-pomish-starter/docs/RUNNING_TESTS.md

 # Running Tests & Getting Reports

-This comprehensive guide covers everything you need to know about running Playwright tests and generating reports with the three available reporting systems.
+This comprehensive guide covers everything you need to know about running Playwright tests and generating reports with the four available reporting systems.

 ## Table of Contents